belgski/Belgium/docs/expenditure/social_protection.md

 ![](../assets/old_age.png)

 We are fairly average (unlike the lonely outlier, everyone's favourite gas station, Luxembourg).
 If a lot of money is going towards taking care of the elderly, it appears to be because we have a lot of old people, not because we spend disproportionally more.
+According to the breakdown plot, we aren't even spending a particularly remarkable amount on pensions at the moment.

 ## Unemployment